 Chief Executive, British Liver Trust

-Three quarters of people are currently diagnosed with liver disease in an emergency setting and by this time it is often too late for effective treatment.
-Despite being highly preventable, liver disease is a silent killer and there are usually no symptoms in the early stages.
+A major reason for this increase is late diagnosis.
+Three quarters of people with advanced liver disease are only diagnosed after an emergency hospital admission at a point when it is too late for effective treatment or intervention.
+A major reason for this is that liver disease develops silently and there are usually no symptoms in the early stages.

-- Drink within recommended limits and have three consecutive days off alcohol every week.
+- Drink within recommended limits (no more than 14 units per week on a regular basis) and have three consecutive days off alcohol every week.

 - Eat a healthy diet and take plenty of exercise.

-- Know the risk factors for viral hepatitis and get tested or vaccinated if at-risk.
+- Know the risk factors for viral hepatitis and get tested or vaccinated if you are at risk.